opendaylight/netconf/docs/user-guide.rst

 .. note::

-    In order to test Call Home functionality we recommend Netopeer.
+    In order to test Call Home functionality we recommend Netopeer or Netopeer2.
+See `Netopeer Call Home <https://github.com/CESNET/netopeer/wiki/CallHome>`__
-    See `Netopeer Call Home <https://github.com/CESNET/netopeer/wiki/CallHome>`__ to learn how to enable call-home on Netopeer.
+    or `Netopeer2 <https://github.com/CESNET/netopeer2>`__ to learn how to enable call-home on Netopeer.

 Northbound Call-Home API
 ~~~~~~~~~~~~~~~~~~~~~~~~